tintinno/sdlcli/README.md

 In SDL, metadata exists at specific levels: the logical level, the version level, and the language level.
 The logical level contains one or more versions; versions contain one or more languages.

-The `metadata.yaml` file maps metadata fields to metadata levels.
-If you do not add your customized metadata to `~/.sdlcli/metadata.yaml`, you must use the `-l` / `--level` option to specify the metadata level.
-Metadata levels are usually `logical`, `version`, or `lng`.
+When you get or set metadata, you have to specify the level at which your metadata field exists using `-l` or `--level`.
+For most publications, maps and topics, metadata levels are either `logical`, `version`, or `lng`.

+If you don't want to specify the level every time (because, for example, the FTITLE is always on the logical level and only there), add your metadata fields and versions to `metadata.yaml`.
+This file maps metadata fields to metadata levels.

 1. If you customized your workflow, open `~/.sdlcli/metadata.yaml` and set the values for the default draft state and the default released state for topics.